MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/gslice-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Genel bir valarray dilimin başlangıç dizini.
+Bir valarray genel diliminin başlangıç dizini.

 ### <a name="example"></a>Örnek